 From approximately the 1930s onwards there was also no longer any need for legitimation.
 The use of motifs from Greek mythology was taken for granted since they were regarded as part of Western culture - actually as universal motifs - so that no importance was attached to the religious-cultural context in which they had first appeared.
 The quotations and the use became direct, without any need of disguise or apologetics.
-Greek mythology can be found in almost every part of the cultural discourse: the modern educated Jew's repertoire of symbols includes stories and heroes such as Pandora, Tantalus, Sisyphus, Penelope, Orpheus, Ariadne, the Trojan heroes, the Argonauts and others.35 These, and others, do not present pagan-mythical conceptions on the nature of the creation, but are stories representing different kinds of social and political situations.
+Greek mythology can be found in almost every part of the cultural discourse: the modern educated Jew's repertoire of symbols includes stories and heroes such as Pandora, Tantalus, Sisyphus, Penelope, Orpheus, Ariadne, the Trojan heroes, the Argonauts and others.
+These, and others, do not present pagan-mythical conceptions on the nature of the creation, but are stories representing different kinds of social and political situations.

 While the Jew in the Talmudic era had limited access to the surrounding culture, the modern Jew has no such restraints, and he is a consumer of mythological symbols not only from mosaics or mime performances, but from a broad range of cultural elements.
-Greek mythology exists in its own right and the knowledge or lack of knowledge of it is a function of education or ignorance, not of any cultural limitations.36
+Greek mythology exists in its own right and the knowledge or lack of knowledge of it is a function of education or ignorance, not of any cultural limitations.

 Paradoxically, the fact that mythology is almost "everywhere" around us makes its existence self-evident and "normal", divesting it of its previous revolutionary (and provocative) nature, as well as its claim to present a non-traditional world-view.
 However, the main question that remains is whether the educated Israeli reader is sufficiently well-versed in mythology to understand the mythological allusions or concepts without an interpretative intermediary.
 The appearance of mythology in Hebrew literature, immeasurably more limited in scope than in European literature, does not seem to suggest that the world of mythology is an integral part of the cultural world of the Hebrew reader.
-The radical development in modern Hebrew culture was probably not the use of the mythological repertoire of symbols, but the new reading of the Jewish traditional sources.
+The radical development in modern Hebrew culture was probably not gelo's David in Jerusalem was rejected on the grounds that it is a "pagan sculpture".

+14 In 1922, the congregation of a Tel-Aviv synagogue complained about the decoration of a house in that city with statues in the Greek style.
+They suggested that houses should be embellished with decorations of a "Jewish" nature, such as vines, flowers, and the like.
+However, the attempt to censor figurative sculpture failed.
+On the other hand, in 1995, the idea of placing a copy of Michelanthe use of the mythological repertoire of symbols, but the new reading of the Jewish traditional sources.
 While the rabbinic midrash drew its hermeneutic methods from the Homeric commentary (Alexander 1990), modern Jewish culture began to use biblical (and midrashic) stories as a font of allegories and metaphors for the condition of modern man, and to look for mythical layers in Jewish intellectual tradition.
 The main question concerning the new Jewish culture is therefore, not the frequent and open use of Greek mythological motifs in literature or in the public discourse, but rather how this openness to mythology reflects the nature of the modern Jewish world-view.